top of page

 Half Rhombic design

-The half-rhombic antenna is essentially one side of a rhombic antenna used against the ground.
-However, because of the lossy soil, it cannot function like a true rhombic antenna due to ground reflections and losses.
-Despite its name, this antenna operates more like a terminated, end-fed, inverted V, achieving its best performance when the centerpoint is slightly elevated above the ground.
-In Bruce's 1931 article, it is referred to simply as an inverted-V. The term "half-rhombic" was later coined by other builders.
-Various adaptations of the rhombic antenna have been developed to meet specific commercial and governmental and DOD communication requirements, resulting in highly complex wire structures that go beyond the scope of these introductory notes.
-Nonetheless, the variations we have chosen should provide a solid foundation for you to understand the classical literature on advanced rhombic designs.
+The half-rhombic antenna is essentially one side of a rhombic antenna placed against the ground.
+Its performance is limited by the lossy nature of the soil, which affects its ability to function as a true rhombic antenna due to ground reflections and losses.
+Despite its designation, this antenna operates more like a terminated, end-fed, inverted V, with optimal performance when the center point is slightly elevated above the ground.
+In Bruce's 1931 article, it is referred to as an inverted-V, while the term "half-rhombic" was later coined by other practitioners.
+Various adaptations of the rhombic antenna have been developed to fulfill specific commercial, governmental, and Department of Defense communication needs, resulting in highly intricate wire structures that extend beyond the scope of these introductory notes.
+Nonetheless, the variations presented here should provide a solid foundation for understanding the classical literature on advanced rhombic designs.

 overview of a rhombic wave antenna